 - Initial use may be recreational and may take the edge off

 - Concern for the development of substance addiction

 - Coping mechanism for pain and suffering

 - Looking for physical relief

 - Cutting can be a call for help

-Often times people can be unaware that they are acting out with using a habit as it becomes part of who they are.
-To the outside world, especially those we are closest to, may become bothered or annoyed by your habits.
+Oftentimes people can be unaware that they are acting out by using a habit as it becomes part of who they are.
+To the outside world, especially those we are closest to may become bothered or annoyed by your habits.
 This can cause friction and anger, promoting more anxiety between friendships and relationships.

 Break the Cycle

 It is imperative to break the cycle of bad habits for yourself and those around you.
 Although it takes consistent hard work, with dedication and support you can make significant progress in your life with your anxieties.
 Surround yourself with family and friends to help support your process and your journey to recovery.
 Although the health severities on some of the above-listed habits can range, the importance of breaking your habit is the same.
 Reach out to a professional immediately if you do not have local or advisable support for help.

 Healthy Habits to Help Deal with Anxiety